grame-cncm/faust/architecture/esp32/README.md

 Here are the available options:

 - `-lib to generate a package containing an object compatible with any ESP32 project`
-- `-gramophone to generate for GRAME Gramophone`
+- `-gramophone to generate files for GRAME Gramophone`
 - `-midi to activate MIDI control`
 - `-nvoices <num>' to produce a polyphonic self-contained DSP with <num> voices`